WestJet Encore: Management

 WestJet Encore is a wholly owned company of WestJet Airlines, Ltd. Sales and marketing of WestJet Encore flights are conducted by WestJet, An Alberta Partnership, which is jointly owned by two corporate entities owned by WestJet Airlines, Ltd.

-The first president of WestJet Encore was Ferio Pugliese, who retained his title of Executive Vice President at WestJet Airlines, Ltd. He was hired in November 2012 coming from WestJet, where he began work in 2007.
-He left in 2016 to become an Executive Vice President at Hydro One Ltd., an electricity company and in 2018 subsequently he is now a Senior Vice-President for Air Canada.
-He was replaced in September 2016 by Charles Duncan, an American who previously worked as Senior Vice President of Technical Operations at United Airlines and, earlier in his career, was Chief Operating Officer at Continental Micronesia.
+The first president of WestJet Encore was Ferio Pugliese, who retained his title of executive vice president at WestJet Airlines, Ltd. He was hired in November 2012 coming from WestJet, where he began work in 2007.
+He left in 2016 to become an executive vice president at Hydro One Ltd., an electricity company and in 2018 subsequently he is now a senior vice-president for Air Canada.
+He was replaced in September 2016 by Charles Duncan, an American who previously worked as senior vice president of technical operations at United Airlines and, earlier in his career, was Chief Operating Officer at Continental Micronesia.

+In 2018, John Aaron was named vice-president and general manager, WestJet Encore, reporting to the executive vice-president and chief operations officer at Westjet, representing an organizational restructure.
+Lisa Davis was the Vice-President and General Manager of WestJet Encore in 2022.